 Some days, it still is.

-A few days ago, I was bubbling along and feeling great about my new money program.
+A little while ago, I was bubbling along and feeling great about my new abundance program.

 I was in love with all the fabulous people who’d signed up, and the incredibly generous people who’d donated scholarship spots and the amazing humans who’d reached out with such courage to ask for those scholarship spots.